 - Optimizing category management and pricing using accurate market data

 - Managing store closings and using demand insight to discover new business models

 - Avoiding fines from both physical and digital security violations

 Build ModelOps for multicloud data and AI advantage

 With advances in data science and AI, businesses can build models faster, scale experimentation and boost AI trust and transparency while also expanding AI talent pools.
 As more enterprises mandate AI-driven growth and initiate AI and app projects, now is an opportune time to revisit or start building a ModelOps practice and turn the lessons learned from DevOps into successful AI-powered app initiatives.

-- Flexibly deploy on the environment of choice, including Cloud Pak for Data as a Service and Cloud Pak for Data System
+- Flexibly deploy on the environment of choice, including IBM Cloud Pak for Data as a Service and IBM Cloud Pak for Data System.

 Here’s how to get started:

-See why Watson Studio is a Leader in “The Forrester Wave™: Multimodal Predictive Analytics and Machine Learning, Q3 2020” report
+- Read this blog to see why IBM is named a Leader in “The Forrester Wave™ Multimodal Predictive Analytics and Machine Learning Q3 2020.”

 - Dig deeper with this on-demand data science and AI webinar series.